scipy-conference/scipy_proceedings/papers/vamvourellis_corvellec/vamvourellis_corvellec.rst

 A Bayesian Workflow
 -------------------

 We present a Bayesian workflow for statistical modeling.
-We recognize that each project is unique and the research process can be too complex to summarize in a recipe-style list.
-However, we believe that following a workflow, such as suggested here, can help researchers, especially beginners.
-We have found that setting up a workflow increases productivity.
+We recognize that the research process is too complex to summarize in a recipe-style list.
+However, we find that there are a few building blocks that are common to every Bayesian statistical analysis.
+In this paper, we focus on these and break them down to a few basic steps.
+To avoid over-simplification, we hint to possible connections with more advanced aspects where appropriate.
+We believe that following a workflow, such as suggested here, can help researchers avoid mistakes and increase productivity.
 It also helps make research projects more reproducible, as we discuss in the last section.

 We propose a simple workflow made of the following steps: